Everett Region map overview

 Tioga Region of the Mid State Trail

 Entering Pennsylvania's Northern Tier, shaped by massive continental glaciers, Tioga Region continues the challenging backcountry hiking experience of MST through deeply wooded high plateau, and really rural low hills.
-The views continue and the terrain becomes ever more varied, offering pleasant natural and cultural discoveries around each bend and over every knob.
-The Tioga Region north of Blackwell is in development: check updates below to see the trail's progress.
+The views continue and the terrain becomes ever more varied, offering pleasant natural and cultural discoveries around each bend and over every knob. .

 Learn More Updates Purchase the Map